-Please download, complete and return the application below.
-Applications remain active for 90 days.
-For questions or to inquire about current opportunities, please contact Teresa Drevar at:
+Please download, complete and email the application to Teresa Drevar at: [email protected].

 Teresa Drevar has been the Administrative Services Director of Thrive since 2009.
 She enjoys advocating for people with mental health struggles while assisting in managing the agency’s financial responsibilities.